14 Jan Spiny headed, Slender mat rush or River reed

 Flowers: Clusters of fluffy yellow green or cream scented flower spikes as tall as leaf blades

-Fruit: Clusters of fluffy yellow lemon scented flower spikes on female plants mainly in spring.
+Fruit and Seeds: Clusters of fluffy yellow lemon scented flower spikes on female plants mainly in spring.
 Primary branches of the flower spikes are in fours.

 Roots: Fibrous root system